4

 • Services of an experienced driver-guide

-• National park entry fees & sightseeing as specified
+• National park entry fees, tours & sightseeing as specified

 • Navajo Guide in Canyon de Chelly